 - On a ground that was relied on for the purposes of an application by a company to set aside a statutory demand; or

-- That the company could have relied on a ground for the purposes of an application to set-aside a statutory demand, but no application was made.
+- That the company could have relied on the ground for the purposes of an application to set aside a statutory demand, but no application was made.

-The Court will not allow leave unless it is satisfied that the grounds mentioned above are material to proving that a company is in fact solvent.
+The Court will not allow leave unless it is satisfied that the grounds mentioned above are material to prove that a company is in fact solvent.